flexera-public/policy_engine_training/exercises/04_departments/README.md

     * Host: raw.githubusercontent.com
     * Path: /flexera-public/policy_engine_training/refs/heads/main/.data/departments/{{ Name of Department }}.json
       * Replace {{ Name of Department }} with the name of the department that you're gathering details for.
 This will correspond to the "department" field in "ds_departments".
+    * *Note: No authentication is needed for this request.*
   * Result:
     * The [response](https://raw.githubusercontent.com/flexera-public/policy_engine_training/refs/heads/main/.data/departments/Engineering.json) is a JSON object with the following fields: name, head, teams, employee_count, annual_budget.
       * "annual_budget" is an object with two fields: amount, currency

+Include a parameter, and appropriate datasources/scripts, to allow the user to exclude a list of departments from the results.
+For example, if the parameter had the value "Engineering" in the list, the "Engineering" department should not be in the incident.

 An incident should be raised listing the departments and should include the department name, head, employee count, and annual budget.
 The resulting incident should also be emailed via an `escalation` block.